 The grooming needs for a Catahoula/GSD mix depend on the type of coat it has inherited.
 In the case of a 50/50 mix, where both parents are purebred, the dog will most likely have a short coat that requires little to no grooming.

 Regular baths are recommended, and once a month is fine as long as you use high-quality dog shampoos that do not dry out the coat.
 Other than that, weekly brushings to remove any loose hair (and lessen shedding) is always smart, along with regular checks for any ticks, fleas, or other uninvited “guests.”

 Are Catahoula German Shepherd Mixes Easy To Train?

-The best thing you can do is to get your puppy into a training class, for a certified instructor to guide you through all the basics of dog training.
-This is important also for those with dog training experience, as it gives the puppy an opportunity to socialize and meet both people and dogs.
+The best thing you can do is to get your puppy into a training class for a certified instructor to guide you through all the basics of dog training.
+This is also important for those with dog training experience, as it gives the puppy an opportunity to socialize and meet both people and dogs.